Anonymous-user-00/FLoRIST/README.md

-# FLoRIST: FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models
+# FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models

 This repository contains the official implementation of **[FLoRIST]** (FLoRIST: Singular Value Thresholding for Efficient and Accurate Federated Fine-Tuning of Large Language Models), submitted to NeurIPS 2025.